easy-ware/Sangeet-Premium/README.md

 ## 🚀 Quick Start Guide

 ### 1. Setup Environment
-First, create a `.env` file in the root directory with the following configuration:
+First, create a `/config/.env` file in the root directory with the following configuration:

 ```env
 # Flask Configuration